githubfzq/Patch-Seq-Data-Analysis/README.md

 This repository is the pipeline of **electrophysiological** and **morphological** analysis.
-The electrophysiological analysis includes plotting trace, extracting electrophysiological features according to NWB files, and morphological analysis includes plotting morphology, extracting morphological features from SWC files.
+The electrophysiological analysis includes plotting trace, extracting electrophysiological features according to NWB files, and morphological analysis includes plotting morphology, extracting morphological features from SWC files, and converting formats.

 # Sub-projects

 ## Cell

-The electrophysiological and morphological analysis of article [Integrated Morphoelectric and Transcriptomic Classification of Cortical GABAergic Cells][1]
+The electrophysiological and morphological analysis of article [Integrated Morphoelectric and Transcriptomic Classification of Cortical GABAergic Cells][1].

 ## Nature

-The analysis pipeline of article [Phenotypic variation of transcriptomic cell types in mouse motor cortex][2]
+The analysis pipeline of article [Phenotypic variation of transcriptomic cell types in mouse motor cortex][2].

 ## CJW